 - Trainee mode is available for both agents and admin, which isn’t useful for all contact centers.

 Smaller businesses that don’t need lead management features and want their agents to have an outbound dialing tool even when they are traveling.

-Nice inContact also includes IVR, automatic call distribution (ACD), and in-depth call center analytics.
-The service also enables centers to engage via multichannel or omnichannel methods; SMS, email, and apps like WhatsApp can all be added to your communications efforts.
+NICE inContact also includes IVR, automatic call distribution (ACD), and in-depth call center analytics.
+The service also enables centers to engage via multichannel or omnichannel methods; text messages, email, and apps like WhatsApp can all be added to your communications efforts.

 NICE delivers both progressive and predictive dialing modes for agents, and with their interaction analytics, you’ll be able to avoid TCPA issues.
 This is done via text analysis.
 Interactional analytics automatically converts all phone calls into text and automatically flags those that don’t fit TCPA requirements.
 This is typically a result of an agent not attaining consent from the customer or saying something that amounts to a TCPA violation.